dcooney/react-npm-starter/README.md

 A starter project for publishing [npm](https://www.npmjs.com/) packages with React and Typescript.

+Publishing packages on npm can be time consuming and confusing

 This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [TailwindCSS](https://tailwindcss.com/) for rapid development.
 [Microbundle](https://github.com/developit/microbundle) is used for code bundling prior to distribution on npm.

 ## Getting Started